Malcolm X, A Nebraska Native Son

 Malcolm X’s autobiography, written with Alex Haley, was published posthumously soon after he died.
 (Read about a landmark connected to Alex Haley here: Alex Haley in Tennessee.)

-Find the audio book at Malcolm X Autobiography (Audiobook) or through Audible here: Malcolm X Autobiography as recorded by Laurence Fishburne.
+Find the audio book through Audible here: Malcolm X Autobiography as recorded by Laurence Fishburne.
 It is also available in several forms through numerous book vendors.

 According to director Spike Lee, it was “…the most important book I’ll ever read, it changed the way I thought, it changed the way I acted.
 It has given me courage I didn’t know I had inside me.
 I’m one of hundreds of thousands whose lives were changed for the better.”